yndajas/PSNProfiles-player-scraper/README.md

 # PSNProfiles player scraper
-Scrape PSNProfiles player pages using a command line interface/terminal, then view individual data, export to XML/JSON or compare with another player.
+Scrape PSNProfiles player pages using a command-line interface/terminal, then view individual data, export to XML/JSON or compare with another player.

 ## Installation